Asma Nabeel: Social work

 Asma was involved in projects that highlight social issues.
 Asma was working on a new project Fly.
 Fly is a movie revolving around breast cancer and it will cast Hajra Yamin and Wahaj Ali as the lead roles.
 She revealed that the film will be directed by Misbaa Khalid.
 The production design will be done by Beenish and music will be produced by Schumaila Hussain.
 In an interview, Asma called her project a “long journey for a cause that’s very close to my heart”.
 She further said “It’s a film from the females of Pakistan for the females of Pakistan.”

 Asma was also a speaker on many social issues.
 She ran polio awareness campaigns and breast cancer testing.
 She often spoke about breast cancer awareness and worked towards removing the taboo around it.

-Asma collaborated with Sadia Jabbar to create a show Beautiful confessions with Asma Nabeel.
-The show had Asma as the host.
-The show aims to bring unheard stories of women that are unheard of in the society.
+Asma collaborated with Sadia Jabbar to create and host a show called Beautiful Confessions with Asma Nabeel.
+The show aimed to air stories of women that were unheard of in society.
 The show was launched on women's day.